-Copy the Microsoft Excel spreadsheet named UIC_Template.xlsx (use UIC_Template.xls if using an older version of Microsoft Excel) from the <LUSAS Installation Folder>\Programs\Scripts\User folder to a working projects folder (such as <LUSAS Installation Folder>\Projects> where the track-structure interaction model is to be built.
+- Ensure the supplied Microsoft Excel spreadsheet named UIC\Template.xlsx (use UIC\Template.xls if using an older version of Microsoft Excel) is present in a working projects folder where the track-structure interaction model is to be built. - Rename the spreadsheet to UIC E1-3 Analysis.xlsx if using Microsoft Excel 2007 and above or rename to UIC E1-3 Analysis.xls if the other file was copied and you are using an older version of Microsoft Excel.

-- Rename the spreadsheet to UIC E1-3 Analysis.xlsx if using Microsoft Excel 2007 and above or rename to UIC E1-3 Analysis.xls if the other file was copied and you are using an older version of Microsoft Excel. - Open the spreadsheet in Microsoft Excel.
+• Open the spreadsheet in Microsoft Excel.